theresa-mashura/BlueJ.NaiveTicket/README.md

 * Can you guess what types some of the `Book` class’s fields might be?
  	Mostly likely String and double as that's what the parameter types are
 * Can you assume anything about the names of its fields?
-	May be the same or similar to the names of the parameters
+	Maybe the same or similar to the names of the parameters

 READ upto and INCLUDING section 2.15 of this chapter.